 15. Clean up your patio furniture.
 Is your outdoor furniture a little grungy after the summer season?
 Simply scrub with toothpaste and rinse with water to get it clean again!

 There are plenty of other uses for other everyday household items too.
-Here’s some more that you should check out next!
+Here are some more that you should check out next!

 Find even more ideas on our Uses For page and get inspired to reuse things you already have for creative purposes around your home!